Chris Cuomo’s new podcast among Apple’s top shows - NewsBreak

 He was let go from CNN after text messages released by the New York attorney general last year showed he communicated with his brother’s advisers and relayed what he heard from sources regarding their coverage of the former governor.

-During the interview with Abrams , Cuomo also addressed sexual misconduct allegations made against himself as well, where an ABC employee said he badgered her for sex then assaulted her.
+During the interview with Abrams, Cuomo also addressed sexual misconduct allegations made against himself as well, where an ABC employee said he badgered her for sex and then assaulted her.

 “I denied the allegation at the time,” Cuomo said.
 “Nothing has changed.”